Dolphins battle hard after Tua Tagovailoa injury, but lose to Bengals

 And through it all — Tagovailoa's injury, a short week after a challenging win over the Buffalo Bills last Sunday and having to change flight plans to Cincinnati to beat Hurricane Ian — Miami had a good shot to win late in the fourth quarter.
 It's a testament to their professionalism and Bridgewater, one of the league's most reliable backups.

 The result of the game was overshadowed by the scary injury suffered by Tagovailoa.
-Tagovailoa was slammed to the turf on a sack.
-He suffered what the Dolphins said were head and neck injuries, after he briefly left last Sunday's game with what the team termed a back injury although the NFLPA initiated a concussion investigation.
+The Dolphins QB was slammed to the turf on a sack.
+He suffered what the team said were head and neck injuries after he briefly left last Sunday's game with what the team termed a back injury, although the NFLPA initiated a concussion investigation.
 A stretcher came out for Tagovailoa after the hit on Thursday night, and he was taken to a nearby hospital.
 Amazon Prime Video reported late in the game that Tagovailoa was expected to be discharged from the hospital Thursday night and the team believed he'd travel back to Miami with them.

 The Dolphins lost, but the way they played after their quarterback went down with a brutal injury was admirable.
 It was a tough night for the Dolphins and that had nothing to do with the loss.